Mother Teresa declared a saint by Pope Francis

 Her small figure in a white-and-blue sari and sandals became familiar around the world.
 She died in Kolkata in 1997 at age 87.

-Known as the "Saint of the Gutters" for her unending work and compassion for the poor, Mother Teresa was awarded the Nobel Peace Prize in 1979.
+Earning global recognition for her unending work and compassion for the poor, Mother Teresa was awarded the Nobel Peace Prize in 1979.

 The Norwegian Nobel Committee said her spirit and the respect she had for the worth and dignity of human beings inspired constructive efforts to do away with hunger and poverty.